Yendi Phillipps: Miss Universe 2010

 She was crowned Miss Jamaica Universe 2010 on 3 July 2010, and represented Jamaica at the Miss Universe 2010 pageant in Las Vegas on 23 August 2010, run by Donald Trump.
 Phillipps scored the highest in swimsuit and came in second in evening gown, entering the final question round in second place with a score of 8.884.
 She became the first runner up behind Mexico.

 She is one of only nine former Miss World semifinalists to place in the Miss Universe semifinals, the others being Michelle McLean of Namibia in 1992, compatriot Christine Straw of Jamaica in 2004, Ada de la Cruz of the Dominican Republic in 2009, Patricia Yurena Rodríguez of Spain in 2013, Olivia Jordan of the USA in 2015, Catriona Gray of the Philippines in 2018, and Julia Gama of Brazil and Andrea Meza of Mexico, both in 2020 (coincidentally Phillipps, de la Cruz, Rodriguez, and Gama all finished as 1st Runner-Up).
-McLean, Grey and Meza were first place winners.

 2010–present: After Miss Universe

-Phillipps currently holds a bachelor's degree of fine arts with a concentration in dance from The College at Brockport, State University of New York and a master's degree in Recreation and Leisure Management.
+Phillipps currently holds a Bachelor of Fine Arts degree with a concentration in dance from The College at Brockport, State University of New York and a Master's degree in Recreation and Leisure Management.
 After the Miss Universe pageant, Phillipps appeared in an American ad campaign for the car brand Toyota.
 Phillipps has also appeared in commercials for Pepsi Refresh in the US and the Sprite campaign in India.
 Yendi Phillipps has also appeared in publications such as Skywritings magazine, Caribbean Beat magazine, Woman & Home, Fair Lady, Buzz, Collage, Soul, Basia and Ocean Style.
 Phillipps has also hosted Digicel Rising Stars.
 On 22 April 2012, Yendi announced via her Facebook fan page that she was pregnant.
 On 21 September 2012, she gave birth to a 7-pound, 11-ounce baby girl named Israel.

 Personal life

-Her father is Haleem Phillipps, who is of Lebanese descent.
+In August 2022, she married businessman Omar McFarlane in a private ceremony in Florida.
+She has a daughter from a previous relationship with dancehall artiste Daniel 'Chino' McGregor.

+In November 2023, she gave birth to their son, making this the first child for the couple.